jquery/learn.jquery.com/page/javascript-101/scope.md

 bar(); //  1
 ```

-`bar()` may have been defined within the anonymous function, but it was defined without the `var` keyword, which means it wasn't bound to the local scope and was instead created globally.
-Furthermore, it has access to the `baz` variable because `bar()` was defined within the same scope as `baz`.
+`.bar()` may have been defined within the anonymous function, but it was defined without the `var` keyword, which means it wasn't bound to the local scope and was instead created globally.
+Furthermore, it has access to the `baz` variable because `.bar()` was defined within the same scope as `baz`.
 This means it has access to it, even though other code outside of the function does not.

 ```
 bim(); // ReferenceError: bim is not defined
 ```

-`bim()` was only defined within the function, so does not exist on the global object as it was defined locally.
+`.bim()` was only defined within the function, so does not exist on the global object as it was defined locally.